4evernoob/word2vec-using-h2o/README.md

-# word2vec-using-h2o
+# h2o Examples
 Simple word2vec to identify the type of mail received using the contents of the mail.
-The classifier used once the words are tokenized is a GBM.
+The classifier uses the tokenized words to train a GBM.
+Simple NaiveBayes classifier for Iris classic dataset.